Unlawful Duplication of Computer Related Material: NY PL 156.30 and 156.29

 One of the potentially more serious crimes in New York involving computers, Unlawful Duplication of Computer Related Material can range from a “B” misdemeanor to an “E” felony.
-Like most New York computer crimes, these offenses are often associated and prosecuted with other crimes that are equal to or more significant than the duplication you are alleged to have perpetrated.
-Whether you are charged with Unlawful Duplication of Computer Related Material in the Second Degree (New York Penal Law 156.29) or Unlawful Duplication of Computer Related Material in the First Degree (New York Penal Law 156.30), consulting with and retaining a New York criminal lawyer experienced in defending clients in computer crime matters may mean the difference between successfully resolving a criminal complaint or serving time in prison.
+Like most New York computer crimes, these offenses are often associated and prosecuted with other offenses that are equal to or more significant than the duplication you are alleged to have perpetrated.
+Whether you are charged with Unlawful Duplication of Computer Related Material in the Second Degree, New York Penal Law 156.29, or Unlawful Duplication of Computer Related Material in the First Degree, New York Penal Law 156.30, consulting with and retaining a New York criminal lawyer experienced in defending clients in computer crimes may mean the difference between successfully resolving a criminal complaint or serving time in prison for your cybercrime accusation.

-While NY PL 156.30 is punishable by up to one and one third to four years in state prison (even for a first time offender), NY PL 156.29 is punishable by significantly less time.
+While NY PL 156.30 is punishable by up to one and one third to four years in state prison (yes, even for a first-time offender), NY PL 156.29 is punishable by significantly less time not in prison, but a county jail.
 Having said that, should you be convicted of the latter offense, you can spend up to 90 days in custody at such institutions as Rikers Island or the Westchester County Jail.
-Practically speaking, one day at either of those jails is one day too long.Defining Unlawful Duplication of Computer Related Material
+Practically speaking, one day at either of those facilities is one day too long.Defining Unlawful Duplication of Computer Related Material

-Although not a verbatim recitation of either NY PL 156.30 or NY PL 156.29, the general premise of Unlawful Duplication of Computer Related Material is that you duplicate or copy certain records or data that is considered computer material.
+Although not a verbatim recitation of either NY Penal Law 156.30 nor NY Penal Law 156.29, the general premise of Unlawful Duplication of Computer Related Material is that you duplicate or copy certain records or data that is considered “computer material.”
 As a misdemeanor crime, you must copy this data without permission and it must relate to medical records.
 As a felony, this offense must also involve a lack of permission, but the type of records is expanded further.
 Additionally, the First Degree offense involves the deprivation of value or benefit to the owner of the data in excess of $2,500 or the duplication was committed while furthering some other felony.
 Each of these crimes, First Degree and Second Degree Unlawful Duplication of Computer Related Material, is examined in greater detail through the respective links above.Important Legal Terms Involving Article 156 & Computer Crimes

 Some of the critical terms, but not all, that you need to have a grasp on when either being investigated or arrested for Unlawful Duplication of Computer Related Material are “computer,” “computer data” and “computer material.”